Degree of Quantumness in Quantum Synchronization: The model

 in which $a_j$ ($a^\dagger_j$) stands for the annihilation (creation) operator of the cavity modes, while $\sigma_{-}$ ($\sigma_{+}$) stands for the lowering (rising) operator of the qubits ($\vert \text{g} \rangle$ is the ground state while $\vert \text{e} \rangle$ is the excited state).
-Here, $\omega_j$ is the frequency of the cavity modes, $\omega_{q_j}$ is the frequency of the qubits, $g_0$ is the cavity-qubit coupling, $J$ is the hopping strength between the cavity modes, and $\Omega$ and $\omega_d$ are the amplitude and the frequency of the driving field, respectively (see Fig.~\ref{mycirqpic}).
-The driving field acts only on one of the qubits, and supplies energy into the system to compensate the losses due to dissipation.
+Here, $\omega_j$ is the frequency of the cavity modes, $\omega_{q_j}$ is the frequency of the qubits, $g_0$ is the cavity-qubit coupling, $J$ is the hopping strength between the cavity modes, and $\Omega$ and $\omega_d$ are the amplitude and the frequency of the driving field, respectively (see Fig.~\ref{Fig1}).
+For this work, it is convenient to express the Hamiltonian in Eq. (\ref{Eqn2}) in the rotating frame with respect to the laser field.
+In such a case, the Hamiltonian is given by

-We can distinguish two parts in the system, namely, the master system, corresponding to the driven qubit and its respective cavity, and the slave system, which is the other cavity-qubit subsystem.
-It is useful to rewrite Eq.~\eqref{Ham} in terms of the creation and annihilation operators of the normal modes of the coupled cavity-cavity system by diagonalizing the quadratic form (considering $\omega_1= \omega_2=\omega$),